7 Planner supplies that aren’t worth the hype

 The pages near the stitching seams lay flat but the ones between not so much.
 There’s already a hint that the stitching is going to come undone over time.

 I feel this notebook is a case of paying double the price of any other generic dot grid notebook purely for the cover and built in pen loop.
-The paper quality / amount of pen bleed through is basically the same as 9 other dot grid notebooks I’ve done pen testing in.
+The paper quality / amount of pen bleed through is basically the same as many other (cheaper) dot grid notebooks I’ve done pen testing in (see more than 50 of my bullet journal notebooks reviews here).

-See the full review of the notebook in this post.
+See the full review of the Scribbles That Matter notebook in this post.

 4. Icon Stencils